Culture

 Naturally, students were less thrilled by the call to “restore the integrity of [Harvard’s] grading,” decrying the report as “soul-crushing” and “dismissive” in an article published in The Harvard Crimson last month.

-Stricter testing standards are a tricky topic at top colleges, where students are already overachievers by any regular measure.
+Stricter testing standards are often a tricky topic at top colleges, where students are already overachievers by any regular measure.
 In 2014, Princeton dropped its 35% cap on A-grades after a decade, explaining that students were being put off the university as they anticipated a competitive disadvantage for the job market if they got worse grades.

-As Harvard itself grapples with an uncertain future both politically and financially, anxious students push back against harsher scoring as they too look ahead nervously across a landscape of higher career stakes and dimmer prospects.
+As Harvard itself grapples with an uncertain future both politically and financially, anxious students may push back against harsher scoring as they too look ahead nervously across a landscape of higher career stakes and dimmer prospects.

 More Culture